 WARNING: Once again, this is not a sailing related entry.
 This, and probably the next, now indefinite, number of blog entries, reflect our effort to capture our experiences while we explored Australia, New Zealand and other places in the southern hemisphere by land with some air travel assists.
-We are metaphorically putting our memories in a bottle to savior on some future date.
+We are metaphorically putting our memories in a bottle to savor on some future date.
 If you are not interested in reading an amateur attempt to document travel experiences you may wish to skip the next few entries.
 (Though this one has some interesting twists).
 No offense will be taken.
 You were warned!

 We are not sure how to start this blog entry.
 The initial draft started with a cheery “We are loving our travels in New Zealand and they could not have gotten off to a better start.”
 That is still true depending on how you define “start.”
 Is that a few days, a week or somewhere in between?
 We guess we will keep you in a bit of suspense by starting at the beginning.